MinecraftForge/MinecraftForge/docs/README.md

 # Installing Forge

-Go to [the Forge website](https://files.minecraftforge.net) and select the Minecraft version you wish to get Forge for from the list.
+Go to [the Forge website](https://files.minecraftforge.net) and select the Minecraft version you wish to get Forge for.

 You can download the installer for the *Recommended Build* or the *Latest build* there.
 Latest builds may have newer features but may be